 So far NW Washington has been, for the most part, lucky to escape all the wildfire smoke.
 So that gave me the opportunity to visit some great locations closer to home.
-In particular I was able to make a long overdue trip to Mount Rainier National Park.
-For many years I’ve put off photographing in Mount Rainer for various reasons.
+In particular, I was able to make a long-overdue trip to Mount Rainier National Park.
+For many years I’ve put off photographing Mount Rainer for various reasons.
 Mainly because in August I’m usually off on more ambitious trips out of state, or in Canada.
 But also because of the summer crowds.
 And the necessity of having to drive through all the Seattle and Tacoma congestion to get there.

 Oregon Dunes National Recreation Area #44164 Purchase